aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/save-files/_index.md

 </html>
 ```

-## **How to Save Excel File to Html and Mht files**
+## **How to Save Excel File to HTML and MHT Files**

-Aspose.Cells can simply save an Excel file, JSON, CSV, or other files which could be loaded by Aspose.Cells as .html and .mht files.
+Aspose.Cells can simply save an Excel file, JSON, CSV, or other files that can be loaded by Aspose.Cells as .html and .mht files.

 ```html
 <!DOCTYPE html>
 <html>